CDC Community

 The Child Development Center offers a wide array of on-site and off-site enrichment activities to broaden your child’s educational experiences at every age.
 These include the following:

-• Music classes
+• Music enrichment classes

-• Gym classes
+• Gym enrichment classes

 • Christian Education

 • We use Center City Charlotte as a learning environment.
-We visit the fire station, Harris Teeter, Discovery Place, The Arts Lab at Spirit Square, the Charlotte Library, and collaborations with the Charlotte Symphony.
+We visit the fire station, Harris Teeter, Discovery Place, The Arts Lab at Spirit Square, the Charlotte Library, and collaborations with the Charlotte Symphony..

 cdc-music

-Special Events
+Family Events

 The Child Development Center offers opportunities for children and families to enjoy special events together.